 It's quick, easy and free to compress an audio file without losing quality.
 And there are several ways to do it depending on your device and your own personal preferences.

-(The compressed file might also come in handy if you're a podcaster or a journalist, or if you need to attach an audio file to an email.
-And it can even help to free up space on your device.)
+Note: The compressed file might also come in handy if you're a podcaster or a journalist, or if you need to attach an audio file to an email.
+And it can even help to free up space on your device.

-We've compiled the three quickest and easiest ways to reduce the size of your audio files for free.
+Here are three easy and effective ways to reduce the size of your audio files.
 Check them out!

 Jump to: